 The Doctoral Researcher Diversity Network (DRDN) is the first cross-University network for PhD students (DRs) studying aspects of diversity and is supported by its Alumni Impact Fund.
 The Network will provide opportunities for doctoral researchers (DRs) to meet other DRs with shared interests through a series of networking lunches and workshops, develop new skills aimed at enhancing their employability, and provide opportunities to collaborate with each other across different disciplines.

 As well as the support provided by your supervisor(s), the Midlands Graduate school webpages details support provided by the University of Birmingham in collaboration with the University of Nottingham and Warwick Social Sciences Doctoral Training Centre.

 The Careers and Employability Centre (CEC) within the university has dedicated career development resources for PGRs.
 In addition, the College of Social Sciences works closely with CEC to provide more tailored opportunities.

 All full-time postgraduate research students have access to their own workspace in the ‘Research Suite’ of rooms dedicated to research students, where there are computer and telephone facilities.
-They have access to the University’s libraries, including a dedicated education library and to the computer laboratories.
-There are other entitlements such as grants towards conference attendance and access t free photocopying and printing.
-Many research students work with supervisors in publishing articles and making their work public.
+They have access to the University’s libraries, including a dedicated education library and to the computer laboratories and there are other entitlements such as grants towards conference attendance and access to free photocopying and printing.
+Many research students work with supervisors in publishing articles ad making their work public.